index-biosystems/confluence-embeddings/README.md

-# Foobar
+# Confluence Embeddings

-ConfEmbeddings is a Python library for creating embeddings from a Confluence knowledgebase.
+Confluence Embeddings is a Python library for creating embeddings from a Confluence knowledgebase.

 ## Installation